ARNOLD/CLARKE – John Albert Arnold / John Albert Clarke (1899-1918)

 Check out my TOY SALES on eBay!

-John’s father Francis was a stick mounter (he decorated walking sticks), born 1870 in Birmingham, Warwickshire, and his mother Sarah was born 1871 in Islington, London.
-They had four children born in Islington before Francis’s untimely death.
+Francis was born in 1870 in Birmingham, Warwickshire, while Sarah was born in 1871 in Islington.
+They had four children born in Islington before Francis’s untimely death in 1902, aged 31.

-Charles and Sarah had one child together, born in Thundersley, Essex, five years after they married.
-At some point between 1911 and 1915 the family moved from Thundersley to 4 The Broadway, Hadleigh.
+Charles and Sarah had one child together, born in Thundersley, Essex, five years after their marriage.
+At some point between 1911 and 1915, the family moved from Thundersley to 4 The Broadway, Hadleigh.

-On 20th Feb 1915, 15-year-old John travelled into Southend-On-Sea to enlist in the Royal Field Artillery.
-He gave his age as “18y 11m”, birth place “Bow, London”, and occupation “Porter”.
-His mother “Sarah Clark” is listed as his next of kin.
-He was promptly discharged 21 days later on 12th March “having made a mis-statement as to age on enlistment“, just after his 16th birthday.
+20th February 1915, 15-year-old John travelled to Southend-on-Sea to enlist in the Royal Field Artillery.
+He claimed to be 18 years and 11 months old and stated that he was working as a porter.
+However, he was discharged just 21 days later, on 12th March, for “having made a mis-statement as to age on enlistment,” just after celebrating his 16th birthday.

 1st Enlistment